iclr-blogposts/2025/_posts/2025-04-28-building-blocks-of-differentially-private-training.md

     </div>
 </div>

+> 📝 **In summary**, in the previous subsection, we already showed that it is possible to effectively train DP neural networks using GD.
+Typically, due to computational requirements, we are forced to use SGD.
+However, in SGD, we are using smaller batches at each step and thus increasing the sensitivity.
+As a result, if we naively train with SGD, we will be forced to add much more noise at each step.
+Privacy amplification by subsampling allows us to solve this dilema by showing that subsampling itself amplify the privacy gurantees.
+So, when training with SGD, we need much less noise.
+All of those factors roughly even out making the noise scale needed for DP-SGD similar to that of DP-GD.

 ## Beyond DP-SGD: Using Correlated Noise

 While DP-SGD with privacy amplification has become the standard approach for differentially private deep learning, it faces significant limitations: